 Keep Batteries out of the Trash and Recycling Bins

-Batteries should NEVER be placed into the trash or your recycling bin, as they can damage the environment, and potentially cause fires, endangering people and staff at recycling facilities.
+Batteries should NEVER be placed into the trash or your regular recycling bin, as they can be damaged in trucks, and potentially cause fires, endangering staff at recycling facilities.

 WHY IT’S IMPORTANT: